Manoj18M04/Manoj18M04/README.md

 # Hi there 👋

-Welcome to My GitHub Profile! 👋
 ## About Me
 <hr>
 👋 Hey there!
-I'm Manoj M, an engineering student deeply passionate about data science and machine learning. 🤖 I thrive on unraveling insights from data and building intelligent systems.
+I'm Manoj M, an engineering student deeply passionate about data science and machine learning. 🤖 I thrive on unraveling insights from data and building intelligent systems. <br>
-💡 Additionally, I enjoy delving into front-end web development to craft engaging user experiences.
+💡 Additionally, I enjoy delving into front-end web development to craft engaging user experiences. <br>
-🌐 Fascinated by space exploration and the intricacies of finance, I'm always exploring new avenues in these domains. 🚀 Committed to the ethos of open sourcing, I believe in the power of collaboration and sharing knowledge for collective progress.
-Let's innovate together and make a meaningful impact!
+🌐 Fascinated by space exploration and the intricacies of finance, I'm always exploring new avenues in these domains. 🚀 <br>
+Committed to the ethos of open sourcing, I believe in the power of collaboration and sharing knowledge for collective progress.
+Let's innovate together and make a meaningful impact! <br><br>

 #DataScience #MachineLearning #WebDev #SpaceEnthusiast #FinanceNerd #OpenSourceAdvocate